 Another common gene fault is lynch syndrome – also known as hereditary non-polyposis colon cancer or HNPCC.
 Medical conditions such as endometriosis, use of hormone replacement therapy, tobacco smoking and obesity can also increase the risk of a diagnosis.

-While as many as 50 per cent of women believe a pap smear or cervical screening will detect ovarian cancer, it’s sadly not the case.
+While over 50 per cent of women believe a pap smear or cervical screening will detect ovarian cancer, it’s sadly not the case.
 Instead, this is a screening tool for cervical cancer, which is why it’s important to speak to a health professional as soon as anything unusual is detected.

 These two blood tests can’t actually diagnose ovarian cancer, but they can give an indication of how likely it is for a woman to develop.
-The only way ovarian cancer is truly confirmed is through surgery.
+The only way ovarian cancer is truly confirmed is through a biopsy.

 A GP or doctor typically refers a patient to a gynaecological oncologist working within a multi-disciplinary team if they suspect a patient could have ovarian cancer.